 However, the increasingly popular composite doors offer an unrivalled level of safety across the board.
 Wherever you live, you want total peace of mind in your home.
 Having a sturdy new front door fitted can go some way to helping with that, whether it’s a composite model or something else.

 In addition, older, dated front doors may be severely affecting the thermal efficiency of your home.
 Double Glazing on the Web’s list of approved installers will all offer new front doors which can change that.

-Having a new front door fitted may seem pricey, but with improved heat retention, you may be able to have the heating on much lower than before.
+New front door prices may seem expensive, but with improved heat retention, having a new front door fitted can help you have the heating on much lower than before.
 This, in turn, could see you saving money on your monthly energy bills.
 As a result, having a new front fitted makes for more a smart investment in the long run.

 What Affects the Price of Having a New Front Door Fitted?

 It’s hard to pin down an exact fee for having a new front door fitted, as there’s such a wide array of different customisation options.

 The most significant effect on the price of having a new front door fitted is what material you want it to be made from.
 A standard uPVC model could cost around half of what a composite door would cost, depending on the style.
 Alternatively, many of our approved suppliers will offer doors in sublime timber finishes.
 While this can help maintain the feel of a period home, they also come at a premium.
 However, different installers may offer different door materials in addition to these three.

 The Inclusion of Glass

 The actual configuration of your new front door can have an effect on the eventual price as well.
 You can have it made entirely from your material of choice, but you can also include various glass panels as is traditional with front doors.

 Most suppliers would recommend you have double glazing installed with these glassed areas and some may also offer triple glazing.
 Both come at a premium though.
 However, they’ll provide significantly better energy efficiency.